 IPU’s goal is to support informed regulation, not to take policy positions or engage in advocacy.
 We try to disclose our opinions and recognize that others may view issues differently.
 Although we serve as an information resource to regulatory and legislative bodies, we do not get directly involved in rate cases or other proceedings before the regulatory commissions.
 From time to time, we will engage in research, investigations, or other forms of engagement meant to improve regulatory governance.

 IPU’s research program enhances our educational role in support of the regulatory policy community.
 IPU’s analytical approach is objective, broad-based, and informed by traditional and applied academic disciplines.
 Most IPU research is self-supported, but we also engage in externally sponsored research as long as it is consistent with academic standards and our mission.
 For questions about research, please contact the IPU director.

 How can I access and use IPU research?

 IPU research is freely available to download, including our books (excluding the current book series).
 IPU resources should be cited and appropriate attribution is much appreciated.

 What educational programs does IPU offer?

-We are well known for our Annual Regulatory Studies Program, which provides an intensive introduction to the economic regulation of public utilities through both Fundamentals Program and the Intermediate Program, offered consecutively.
+We are well known for our Annual Regulatory Studies Program, which provides an intensive introduction to the economic regulation of public utilities through both Fundamentals Course and the Intermediate Course, offered consecutively.
 IPU also offers an Advanced Regulatory Studies Program, a Power Grid Program, introductory training in ratemaking, and customized onsite training programs.